 Maple Water vs Maple Syrup

 Maple water is the maple sap that flows directly from a maple tree.
-Maple water is not like maple syrup, although they are derived from the same place.
-The maple syrup is made by boiling maple sap.
+It’s not like maple syrup, although they are derived from the same place.

 6 Maple Water Benefits